scientificcomputing/example-python-package/docs/index.md

 # Reproducible workflow for researchers

-This repository is a template for how to set up a reproducible Python environment with GitHub.
+This webpage contains information about useful tools for reproducible research

+## Cookiecutter
+To set up a repository with features from this webpage, see: [Scientific Computing/template repo](https://scientificcomputing.github.io/template-repo/)

 ## Contents
 ```{tableofcontents}